bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #4: For every person, finds their full name including the middle name if one exists, as well as their email.
+**Good Example #4**: For every person, finds their full name including the middle name if one exists, as well as their email.
 Notice that two CALCs are present, but only the terms from the second one are part of the answer.

 ```py
 %%pydough